Rishi-Gupta2004/Projects-/dcf-model/README.md

 ---

+## What I Learned

+This was my first real VBA project.
+Honestly did not expect the vba course I took in 2025 to be applicable at all, but it was hoenstly one of the most interesting things i've learnt.

+Just makes me love excel even more

+---

 ## Option 1: DCF Template Generator

 Generates a fully formatted, empty DCF template at the click of a button.
 You specify the forecast period and the macro builds out the entire structure.